 Today I am spending my day at my home office working on my computer.

-Since the last month was very busy working 7 days a week to finish a collaboration with bene and working on a show in upper austria I tried to have a more chilled day including a burger date with Z, my girlfriend and studio partner.
+Since the last month was very busy working 7 days a week to finish a collaboration with Bene and working on a show in upper Austria I tried to have a more chilled day including a burger date with Z, my girlfriend and studio partner.
 She is also working from the couch today 🙂

 You worked as a graphic designer, what made you decide to leave that behind and follow your career as a solo artist?

 From when I started to draw and paint I wanted to be a visual artist.
 But I studied graphic design because I thought it is nice to have a degree in something as a plan B. I liked to come up with ideas and solutions but we also had a day in painting class per week and that was always the most fun.
-Before i got self employed I took a job in an ad agency.
-The workmates where nice but soon I realized the classic agency designer job is not just coming up with ideas.
+Before I became self employed I took a job in an ad agency.
+The workmates were nice but soon I realized the classic agency designer job is not just coming up with ideas.
 Often they get destroyed by clients and in the end you are just the guy who knows how to use PS.
 So I worked as a designer during the day to save some money and at night and on weekends I worked on my own project, shows etc. until I had reached a point where I was almost working 24/7.
 I had enough money saved to quit the day job and started to work as a full time artist.
 Now I am my own boss and work doesn’t feel like work anymore because I do whatever I want most of the time.
 Even when I am working with brands I usually have complete freedom which is good for both sides because in my opinion you get the best results from fewer restrictions when working as an artist.

 Your work has a very unique and distinctive look, tell us a bit more about how it’s developed and evolved over the years.

 I think its important that an artists work is recognisable.
-Since the early days I always asked myself about devolping a style that feels good for me and is distinctive.
+Since the early days I always asked myself about developing a style that feels good for me and is distinctive.
 That is not something you have from one day to the other.
 It took me about 10 years to get where I am today.
 The most important thing I guess is to always experiment with materials, tools etc. See what feels right for you.
 Over the years my work became more abstract but I still use those bright colours because looking at them gives me a good feeling.
 I don’t like it when artists use the same style over decades but on the other hand its hard to be recognised by your art if you constantly change your style.
 Personally I feel that I have found my visual language about a year ago and I have enough „tools“ to articulate different accents within this language.
 I can move in different (new) directions and people will still know its my work.
 For example if I would get bored of doing abstract things I can always do more figurative work using my established techniques, colors, etc.

 “Overall in life and work it is important to me to nurture my inner child, be playful and authentic.
 I think you might recognise this when looking at my work, no matter how abstract the work itself is.”